There Is No "Unchilding" You

 So Jeremiah calls out to the Lord in chapter 32, and he says essentially, “God, I want to trust You, but I don’t understand why You told me to buy this piece of property when the Babylonians are getting ready to take over all the real estate in the country.”
 So he says,

-After I have taken the deed of purchase to Baruch, I prayed to the LORD, saying: "Ah, Lord GOD!
+After I have taken the deed of purchase to Baruch, I prayed to the LORD, saying: "Ah, LORD GOD!
 It is You who has made the heavens and the earth by Your great power and by Your outstretched arm.
 Nothing is too hard for You.
-You show steadfast love to thousands, but you repay the guilt of fathers to their children after them, O great and mighty God, whose name is the Lord of hosts.” (vv 16–18)
+You show steadfast love to thousands, but you repay the guilt of fathers to their children after them, O great and mighty God, whose name is the LORD of hosts.” (vv 16–18)

 So he starts by saying, “God, I know You’re great.
 I know that nothing is too hard for You.”
 Then he goes on to say, in a lengthier part of this prayer, in essence, “But the Babylonians are about to take us over.
+"I know You can do this, but it doesn't look like You are doing anything.
+Are You going to help us?
 Help me understand how Your promises are going to come true.
 Why did You tell me to buy this piece of real estate when it looks like there’s no hope?”
+Verse 26, Jeremiah chapter 32:

-Verse 26, Jeremiah chapter 32: “Then the Word of the Lord came to Jeremiah, ‘Behold, I am God, the Lord of all flesh.
+Then the Word of the Lord came to Jeremiah, “Behold, I am God, the Lord of all flesh.
 Is anything too hard for Me?”

+Jeremiah alread said You are El-Gibbor, the Mighty God.
+And God just affirms, "You are right Jeremiah.
+That is My name.
+I am the might God.
+Even when it seems hopeless, even when it seems impossible, there is nothing too hard for Me!"
 Then God goes on to explain, “Yes, the Babylonians are going to destroy this city, and Judah will go into captivity, but one day I will bring them back to this land, and they will own property, and that’s why I told you to buy this piece of real estate.”

 You know who’s going to do all this?
-El-Gibbor, the mighty God.
+El-Gibbor, the Mighty God.
 This great and mighty God will bring salvation out of judgment.
 There is hope as long as there is God because He is El-Gibbor, the great and mighty God.

 So in this name—the Mighty God—we see a couple of important things about Christ.

+We see first of all His humiliation.
 The fact that the Mighty God would condescend to become a child, would come to this earth born as a baby in a cow shed—the Mighty God became the child given to us.
 It’s His humiliation.

 And yet we see His power at the same time.
 He is mighty to save, mighty to deliver His people.
 No one else has the power to deliver.
-The situation Jeremiah was in, the situation the Jews were in at the time in which Isaiah made his prophecy in Isaiah, those situations were impossible—unless you knew El-Gibbor.
+The situation Jeremiah was in, the situation the Jews were in at the time in which Isaiah made his prophecy in Isaiah 9, those situations were impossible—unless you knew El-Gibbor.
 They required the power of God to intervene.

 Where do you turn when you need help?
 Where do you look for strength?
 Are you, perhaps, trying to carry burdens that are too hard for you to carry alone?
 Do you rely on your own strength?
 Or do you find strength in El-Gibbor?